The Vagus Nerve: What You Need To Know

 5 – Eat the right foods

 Studies have found that foods high in tryptophan can help reduce inflammation in the nervous system.
 Good sources of tryptophan include nuts, turkey, leafy greens, and bananas.
+Excess sugar consumption can trigger inflammation and hurt nerve function, so work to reduce sweets from your diet (and that includes sweet drinks!)

 Because of its role in the gut-brain axis, a healthy balance of gut bacteria helps support your vagus nerve function.
 Fermented foods like sauerkraut and natural yogurt contain beneficial probiotics your gut needs to thrive!

-6 – Try intermittent fasting.
+6 – Try intermittent fasting

 Research shows that restricting meals to certain windows can improve vagus nerve function.
 It’s important to work with your healthcare practitioner to determine if fasting works for you.